nextest-rs/future-queue/README.md

 (0.x.x) it may have its MSRV bumped in a patch release.
 Once this crate has reached 1.x, any MSRV bump will be accompanied with a new minor version.

+## Notes

+This crate used to be called `buffer-unordered-weighted`.
+It was renamed to `future-queue` to be more descriptive about what the crate does rather than how it's implemented.

 ## Contributing